nachoparker/dutree/README.md

 ## Arch Linux

-You can install [the AUR package](https://aur.archlinux.org/packages/dutree/) with an AUR helper like `yaourt`, or manually:
+You can install [the AUR package](https://aur.archlinux.org/packages/dutree/) with an AUR helper like `pacaur`, or manually:

 ```bash
 git clone https://aur.archlinux.org/dutree.git